PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 all-Pad keeps its minimum-arity guard, and Slice/Split/Add keep their plan-aware predicates.
 This removed a further net 79 lines from the central lowerer without broadening which unsafe candidates bypass legacy fallback.
+Seven simple float families now use a parallel allowed/required-kind contract over the same action multiset, removing another net 74 lowerer lines.
+Their compact regression exposed one stale Softmax expectation from before the quantized-post Softmax pass existed; `quantized_post` is now characterized as success under `layout.nhwc_pre_concat_quantized_softmax` instead of a no-op.

 Changed files for this checkpoint: